And I wanted to, I don't normally have a show for tonight.

 Right.

-Well, so I I don't actually well, firstly, uh, I want to apologize uh preemptively in case you have trouble hearing me because I'm driving right now.
+Well, so I don't actually, you know, having, well, firstly, I want to apologize preemptively in case you have trouble hearing me because I'm driving right now.

-But um given what you said, I don't really disagree with your position uh all that much.
+But given what you said, I don't really disagree with your position all that much.

-Um, I I also have to apologize because um colonialism and in specific African colon colonialism is arguably the biggest gap in my knowledge.
+You know, I also have to apologize because colonialism and in specific African colonialism is arguably the biggest gap in my knowledge.

-I've spent much more time um trying to justify the beliefs I already have rather than venturing out into into new things that I haven't learned about.
+I've spent much more time trying to justify the beliefs I already have rather than venturing out into new things that I haven't learned about.

-Yeah, uh well, so then I I'm one of what I assume to be the f the few people who think that India was probably better off despite the atrocities, or uh if if you want to frame it that way, uh they were probably better off under British rule than they are now, and that had the uh the sort of uh higher or or the more globalistic society that we live in now uh been brought forth uh closer to uh to back then,
+Yeah, well, so then I'm one of what I assume to be the few people who think that India was probably better off despite the atrocities, or if you want to frame it that way.

-um things probably would have evened out and there wouldn't have been as big of a uh a struggle with the you know, the British population in Britain dealing with what was happening overseas.
+There wouldn't have been as big of a struggle with the British population in Britain dealing with what was happening overseas.

 I apologize.

-Do you think that over time, uh, given the way the world is now that British colonialization of India would have ended up not being as bad a thing as everybody uh thinks that it is?
+Do you think that over time, given the way the world is now, that British colonialization of India would have ended up not being as bad a thing as everybody thinks that it is?

-So nobody talks about the the Muslims colonizing, quote, colonizing uh colonizing various uh countries.
+So nobody talks about the Muslims carnalizing, quote, carnalizing, colonizing various countries.

-And I mean he brought statues all over in Mongolia, he's on their currency for God's sakes.
+And bro, his statues all over in Mongolia, he's on their currency, for God's sakes.

 I mean, they celebrate the guy.

-I mean, the uh Mayans and the Aztecs of the Incans were brutal, particularly the Aztecs.
+I mean, the Mayans and the Aztecs and the Incans were brutal, particularly the Aztecs.

-I mean, the reason why the conquistas were able with just a few hundred were able to overthrow the Aztecs is all the local tribes hated them so much they joined with the Spaniards.
+I mean, the reason why the conquistados were able, with just a few hundred, were able to overthrow the Aztecs is all the local tribes hated them so much they joined with the Spaniards.

-And these are the guys who would literally torture children because they felt or they believed that the tears of horrified children probably in some sort of adrenochrome ritual basically that the tears and and cries and agonies of tortured children were sweet to their particular local God and they played soccer with the heads of people and just horrible.
+And these are the guys who would literally torture children because they felt or they believed that the tears of horrified children, probably in some sort of adrenochrome ritual, basically, that the tears and cries and agonies of tortured children were sweet to their particular local god.

 So colonialism only and forever refers to white actions.

-And so slavery is anti-white colonialism is anti-wite because it only and forever refers to actions of white governments, not white people and white governments.
+Colonialism is anti-white because it only and forever refers to actions of white governments, not white people, white governments.

 And there's no other reference point.

-It's just a like the natural enemy of Marxism is white Christians.
+It's just like the natural enemy of Marxism is white Christians.

-And so Marxists control the narrative and try to make all the negative terms in history stick and apply only to white Christians in general.
+And so Marxists controlled the narrative and tried to make all the negative terms in history stick and apply only to white Christians in general.

-So sorry for that rent but to go ahead.
+So sorry for that, Ranch, but go ahead.

-I mean I I've been learning from you for so long and I'll continue to learn from you.
+I mean, I've been learning from you for so long and I'll continue to learn from you.

-Uh so that's that's one case uh one argument against it.
+So that's one case, one argument against it.

-So yeah I I I appreciate it but you'd have to be a uh a very intense lover of music to overlook the other stuff.
+So, yeah, I appreciate it, but you'd have to be a very intense lover of music to overlook the other stuff.

-I hope you enjoy the rest of your time on the space the rest of your day.
+I hope you enjoyed the rest of your time on this space, the rest of your day.

 Thank you very much.